Gosport Borough F.C.: The Southern League return: 2007 to 2013

-However, the 2011–12 was considerably better with Gosport continually well placed in the table, finally finishing in third place to qualify for the play-offs.
+However, the 2011–12 season was considerably better with Gosport continually well placed in the table, finally finishing in third place to qualify for the play-offs.
 Boro’ won their semi against near neighbours Sholing thanks to a superb strike by the division's leading goalscorer Justin Bennett.

 In the final, away at Poole Town, Gosport trailed 0–1 until veteran striker Steve Claridge came off the bench and scored in the second minute of injury time to level the tie at 1–1, taking the game to extra-time.
 In extra-time, Gosport scored twice to gain promotion to the Southern League Premier Division.

 2012–2013 started indifferently, with the club initially in danger of relegation.
 However, an FA Cup run which saw them equal their previous club best in making the fourth qualifying round, beating Bath City on the way, was a precursor to an unbeaten run of 23 games which lifted them into the play-off zone.
-After a run of poor results it required results elsewhere and a narrow 1–0 victory on the last day of the season to take them into the final play-off place.
+After a run of poor results, it required results elsewhere and a narrow 1–0 victory on the last day of the season to take them into the final play-off place.
 A win against 2nd placed Stourbridge and a play-off final win against Hemel Hempstead (2–2 after extra time, 4–5 on penalties) saw the club promoted to the Conference South for the first time in the club's history, returning to the second tier of non-league football for the first time since 1990.